plaetzchen79/redux-test/README.md

 Seelctors can be compared to a SELECT satement of an SQL-Query.

 ## This project
-This projects sets a up this elements.
-The goal is to store a simple messgae queue for the application.
+This projects sets a up these elements.
+The goal is to store a simple *messgae queue* for the application and of course to display these messages in a component.
 For each Flux/ Redux element there is a seperate folder.

 - The Message interface consists of a *message* and a *log date* (models/message.ts)